cablehead/stacks/README.md

 - delete items

 - better cursor handling
+    - dedicated focus handling when the filter changes
     - if the first item isn't selected and an item is added, move the cursor down one to keep focus steady
     - unless the item being added is the item focused, in which case, jump to the first?? - maybe
-    - dedicated focus handling when the filter changes
+    - reset to start state of 1 minute

 - mark a source as don't track (for password managers, etc).
-- clean up focus handling
-    - reset to start state of 1 minute

 - clean up meta panel. add:
     - image info

 - handle clipboard images
-    - in preview
+    - in preview: improve transparency
     - when the user hits enter

 - customize key press
 - meta-n opens choice: note / command
 - add filter: content type